 MAY AND SEPTEMBER.
-Summer season and the immediate shoulder months is the ideal time to be on Hvar.
+Summer season and the immediate shoulder months are the ideal times to be on Hvar.
 When the weather is warm, it’s one of the most popular islands in Croatia, attracting visitors with its idyllic blue waters and bustling waterfront.
 Peak season is June through August when the island gets pretty busy.
 Beaches are crowded this time of the year, and lodging is slim pickings if you don’t book well in advance.
 Visit in May or September, and you still get the warm temps, but less people.
 Avoid visiting in low season – the weather is cold, and the island feels shuttered and empty.

 Popular beach that is walking distance from Hvar Town.
 The water is calm, perfect for swimming.
 And it’s home to Beach Club Hvar for beachgoers that want a luxury beach day.
 For visitors that don’t want to pay $50-$300 USD for sun beds and overwater cabanas, there is also a free stretch of beach open to the public.

 Dubovica is one of the most charming beaches on Hvar.
 It’s a 10 minute drive from town, and another 10-15 minute walk down a dirt path to reach the beach.
 Dubovica sits in a cove, so the crystal clear water is incredibly calm.
-My favorite part of the beach is the backdrop – a 17th century church and old summer houses sit perched on the rocks.
+My favorite part of the beach is the backdrop – a 17th century church and an old summer house sit perched on the rocks.

 ISLAND DAY TRIPS

 If you’re planning a weeklong stay on Hvar, you have plenty of time to take a day trip to one of the neighboring big islands.
-It’s possible to visit Vis and Bisevo as part of a boat tour, or visit Brac using the morning and afternoon ferries between the two islands.
+It’s possible to visit Vis and Bisevo as part of a boat tour, or visit Brac via the morning and afternoon ferries between the two islands.